AgatheSenellart/MultiVae/paper/paper.md

 # Acknowledgements

-We are grateful to the authors of all the original implementations of the models included in MultiVae.
+We are grateful to the authors of all the initial implementations of the models included in MultiVae.

 # References